notEthan/jsi/README.md

 For `#name` and `#name=`, we're overriding existing accessor methods. note the use of `super` - this invokes the accessor methods defined by JSI which these override.
 You could alternatively use `self['name']` and `self['name']=` in these methods, with the same effect as `super`.

-Working with subschemas is just about as easy as with root schemas.
+Working with subschemas to add methods is just about as easy as with root schemas.

 You can subscript or use property accessors on a JSI schema module to refer to the schema modules of its subschemas, e.g.: